jasminequach/jasminequach.github.io/essays/smart.md

 <img width="225px" style="float: left; margin-right: 10px; margin-bottom: 10px;" class="round" src="https://m.media-amazon.com/images/I/41VWXdO8SvL._AC_UF1000,1000_QL80_.jpg">

-We've all been there—or, well, most of us have.
+We've all been there.
 You're sitting in class, listening to your teacher drone on and on and on and...
 Wait, what did they say?
 Whatever it was, it did not make a lick of sense.
 You were paying attention, you swear!
 You're just confused, and—_uh oh_.
 It's going to be on the exam?
 Why is everyone else nodding along like they understand?
 Like this concept is a piece of cake, carbs and all?
 Are you really the only fool in sea of geniuses?
 Obviously, you can't ask for help _now_ or else everybody will think you're a _total_—!

 Someone raises their hand.
 They ask the dreaded question burning in your mind, and you have your answer.
 (Your eyes fill with happy tears.)